Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Malgrange's theorem

-By \cite[Lemma 3.15]{CS18}, we see that that $(\overline{X}, (1-\epsilon)\sum E_i)$ is klt and so if we are in Case \ref{i_lt} then we see immediately that $X$ is klt.
+By \cite[Lemma 3.16]{CS18}, we see that that $(\overline{X}, (1-\epsilon)\sum E_i)$ is klt and so if we are in Case \ref{i_lt} then we see immediately that $X$ is klt.

-So suppose for sake of contradiction that we are in Case \ref{i_lc}, i.e., $a_i = 0$ for all $i$ and so $K_Y+E \sim_{\bb Q} 0$.
+So suppose for sake of contradiction that we are in Case \ref{i_lc}, i.e., $a_i = 0$ for all $i$ and so $K_{\overline{X}}+E \sim_{\bb Q} 0$.

 We first claim that if $Z \subset \text{sing}(\overline{\cal F})\cap E$ is a 1-dimensional component admitting two separatrices contained in $E$ then $Z$ is not a saddle node.
-Indeed, suppose for sake of contradiction that there exists $Z \subset E_i$ such that $Z$ is a saddle node and $E_i$ is the weak separatrix of the saddle node.
+Indeed, suppose for sake of contradiction that there exists $Z \subset E_i$ such that $Z$ is a saddle node and $E_i$ is the weak separatrix of the saddle node, see \cite[pg.
+3]{Brunella00} for a recollection on saddle nodes and weak separatrices on surfaces, but which works equally in the current setting.
 Write

 and